Multi Frequency Vibrometry

 Physiological measurement principle

-The vibration sensitivity is part of the neural sensory system.
+The vibration sense is part of the neuro sensory system.
 In the skin there are a number of mechanoreceptors which are activated by different stimuli, including static pressure and vibrations.
 Different receptors react to different frequencies.
-Multi Frequency Vibrometry utilizes this fact, giving the physician valuable information at diagnosis.
+The receptors are connected to fine nerve fibers that run together into so-called nerve trunks.
+Multi Frequency Vibrometry takes advantage of this fact, which gives the doctor valuable information at diagnosis

 The vibration sensitivity deteriorates with age